hmswrth/hmswrth/README.md

 ### Hi there, I'm Hemanth  👋

-### I'm a Full Stack Developer and a Machine Learning enthusiast!
+### I'm a Full Stack Developer and a Web3 enthusiast!

-- 🔭 I’m currently working on a [React Application][website]!
+- 🔭 I’m currently working at [Saveo Healthtech][website]!
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently exploring React and Node.js
 - 👯 I’m looking to collaborate with other developers
 - 💬 Ask me about custom built PCs
-- 🥅 2020 Goals: Contribute more to Open Source projects find some inspiration along the way 😄
+- 🥅 2022 Goals: Contribute more to Open Source projects find some inspiration along the way 😄
-- ⚡ Fun fact: I love to play video games and build powerful machines that "flex on specs"
+- ⚡ Fun fact: I love to play video games

 ### Languages and Tools: